pkopriv2/golang-sdk/raft/README.md

 # Distributed Consensus

 Distributed consensus is the process by which a group of machines is able to agree to a set of facts.
-In the case of Kayak, and its progenitor, RAFT, the algorithm ensures that a log is consistent across a set of members.
+In the case of Raft, the algorithm ensures that a log is consistent across a set of members.
 The log has the following guarantees:

 * All committed items will eventually be received by all live members
 * All committed items will be received in the order they are written